flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.uuid()` - requires the field's to be a valid uuid.
 - `FormBuilderValidators.vin()` - requires the field's to be a valid VIN number.

-### Extension methods used for chaining validators
+### Extension method validators

+Used for chaining and combining multiple validators.

 - `FormBuilderValidator.and()` - Combines the current validator with another validator using logical AND.
 - `FormBuilderValidator.or()` - Combines the current validator with another validator using logical OR.